toolblaster/DailyCalc.org/PromtCalc.md

 Result Header: class="result-header"

+Accessibility (MANDATORY):

+Explicit Labels: Every input must have a <label for="id">.
+Do not rely on visual proximity.

+ARIA Labels: For inputs without visible text labels (like unit dropdowns or split date fields), use aria-label="Description".

+Contrast: The .compact-input class handles contrast automatically.
+Do not override text colors with lighter shades.

 Initialisation: At the bottom, call CalculatorLayout.render() with the correct title and category.

 Imports: Include the standard DailyCalc JS/CSS imports (Tailwind CDN, FontAwesome, global.css, global.js, common-layout.js).